-The FDC37B80x Keyboard Controller clock source is a 12 MHz clock generated from a 14.318 MHz clock.
+The FDC37C93xFR's X1K clock source is a 12 MHz clock generated from a 14.318 MHz clock.
 The reset pulse must last for at least 24 16 MHz clock periods.
-The pulsewidth requirement applies to both internally (Vcc POR) and externally generated reset signals.
-In powerdown mode, the external clock signal is not loaded by the chip.
+The pulse-width requirement applies to both internally-and externally-generated reset signals.
+In powerdown mode, the external clock signal on X1K is not loaded by the chip.